Alwin Bully: Influence

-Death & legacy
+Death and legacy

 Alwin Bully died on 10 March 2023, at the age of 74.
 He had been suffering from Parkinson's disease.

 Dominican Prime Minister Roosevelt Skerrit announced that Bully would be accorded an official funeral in recognition of his national contribution and that flags would be flown at half-mast for two days to honour him (on 5 April, the day of his funeral, and on the preceding day).
 Skerrit stated: "His legacy is all around us, in the National Flag he designed in 1978 as Dominica gained its Independence from Great Britain. ...incorporat[ing] aspects of Dominica's natural features, and the spirit character and values of our people"; the Prime Minister also lauded Bully for "the many national organisations he spearheaded, including the National Cultural Council, the Dominica Artists' Guild, the Writers' Guild, the Carnival Organising Committee and the Komité Pou Etid Kwéyòl" as well as for "the mentorship he provided to young playwrights, actors, directors, writers, costume designers and other creatives, who now proudly speak of the influence he had on their lives and work."

 The funeral took place at Roseau Catholic Chapel on 5 April 2023.
 Prime Minister Skerrit said in the wake of the ceremony for Bully: "His memory lives on."